eduardodias/GI_Minor_2020/README.md

 -   Download and install Anaconda -> [Download Anaconda](https://www.anaconda.com/download/) and double click it.
 You can accept the default choices.
 You can skip the installation of Visual Studio Code.
 This is a text editor made for coding, and while it is a really good application, we will not use it in this course.
 (For a short introduction to Anaconda please watch either [this](https://www.youtube.com/watch?v=zYNRqVimU3Q) or [this](https://www.youtube.com/watch?v=ou65T_mC8Z8) video. )

+-   Install the `pandas` module open a Anaconda prompt (`Start Menu` -> `Anaconda` -> `Anaconda Prompt`) in administrator mode (right click -> More -> Run as administrator) and enter the following command:

+    `conda install pandas`

+    press `Enter` to execute it.

+However, since pandas is very commonly used it is very likely you already installed it or that is was automatically installed when you installed Anaconda.

 -   Install the `geopandas` module: open a Anaconda prompt (`Start Menu` -> `Anaconda` -> `Anaconda Prompt`) in administrator mode (right click -> More -> Run as administrator) and enter the following command:

     `conda install geopandas`